 During the course of this hearing various issues arose which are of moment, but could not be the focus of the remand hearing.
 Questions concerning the viability and advisability of tenure, how future contracts with teachers should best be addressed, required time to teach on a daily basis, a fair teacher evaluation process, appropriate pay scales for our administrators, encouragement of pre and post school programs for our students who are falling further from proficiency, how to further assist the districts in effectuating efficiencies, appropriate class size, what consideration should be given to existing federal funding, and the like, are all worthy of review and consideration.
 These issues, though, must be left to others as they are beyond the narrow ambit of this remand.

-The court wishes to acknowledge the honor the Supreme Court has afforded to its Master, recognize, with appreciation, the assistance of all counsel without which this report could not have been timely rendered, and the invaluable support offered by Ms. Anna Drynda, Esq.
+The court wishes to acknowledge the honor the Supreme Court has afforded to its Master and recognize, with appreciation, the assistance of all counsel, without which this report could not have been timely rendered.